Infection Control Policy

 12.0 Personal Protective Equipment (PPE)

-We will maintain an adequate supply of personal protective equipment (PPE) including medical-type face masks, N95 mask respirators, disposable gloves, safety glasses or eye goggles, clear face shields, and disposable shoe covers.
+We will maintain an adequate supply of personal protective equipment (PPE) including medical or surgical type face masks, N95 non-valved respirators, disposable gloves, safety glasses or goggles, clear face shields, and disposable shoe covers.

-The proper type of face mask must be used to filter out the desired foreign substance, based on particle size.
-A face mask is an additional protection, not a substitute for social distancing.
-An N95 mask respirator is NIOSH (National Institute for Occupational Safety and Health) certified to have at least 95% Particle Filtration Efficiency (PFE) for very small test particles (0.3 microns, 300 nanometers) when properly fitted to the wearer with a tight seal.
+The proper type of face mask or respirator must be used to filter out the desired foreign substance, based on particle size.
+A face mask or respirator is additional protection, not a substitute for social distancing.
+An N95 respirator is NIOSH (National Institute for Occupational Safety and Health) certified to have at least 95% Particle Filtration Efficiency (PFE) for very small test particles (0.3 microns, 300 nanometers) when properly fitted to the wearer with a tight seal.
+Due to air leakage, an N95 respirator cannot be worn with a beard.

-A medical or surgical mask is not certified by NIOSH but may be FDA approved.
+A medical or surgical mask is not certified by NIOSH but may be U.S. FDA (Food and Drug Administration) approved and tested per ASTM (American Society for Testing and Materials) standard test method F2101.
 Look for a high Bacterial Filtration Efficiency (BFE) rating.
 It is designed to protect others by confining droplets when the wearer speaks, coughs, or sneezes.
 It should have a water-resistant outer surface to block incoming spray, splashes, and droplets, but it is not fitted or sealed, so contaminated air may be inhaled through leaks around the edges of the mask.

-We do not use homemade masks.
-Studies have shown they are ineffective compared to manufactured multi-layer medical masks using small pore size material.
-Some mask fabrics contain embedded antimicrobial material.
+We do not use homemade face masks.
+Studies have shown they are ineffective compared to high-quality manufactured multi-layer medical or surgical masks using small pore size material.
+Allergen-blocking fabric has a pore size of 2 to 10 microns.
+Some mask fabrics contain embedded or coated antimicrobial material including copper or silver.

-Nanofiber masks filter out very small particles of 20 nm and larger, suitable for viruses.
+Nanofiber masks filter out very small particles of 20 nm and larger, suitable for bacteria and viruses.

 The human eye can generally see particles about 40 microns or larger.
 Bacteria are viewed with an optical microscope.
 Viruses are viewed with an electron microscope.